HurricaneLabs/brokenhosts/README.md

 - Generates statistics about data being collected into Splunk for other uses
 - Includes dashboards for investigating broken data sources
 - Use Splunk modular alert actions for sending alerts
-- Lookup- and Eventtype-based configuration
+- Lookup and Eventtype-based configuration

+## IMPORTANT - Upgrading from pre-5.0 Broken Hosts

 ## Quickstart